 Decide the format

-The first thing you do is determine the format which you wish to adopt.
+The first thing you do is determine the format you wish to adopt.
 This is dependent on the style and culture of your company.
 For large corporations, emails are often used.

 Start with a greeting statement